janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 - Backup and recovery policies
 - Key history and archiving handling

-*GPT Example*
+*GPT Example
 Let's consider an example involving an individual user in a corporate environment.
-This user, named Alice, might have multiple roles within the organization, each requiring different levels of authentication and access.
+This user, named Alice, might have multiple roles within the organization, each requiring different levels of authentication and access.*

-1. **General Employee Access**: Alice has a key pair for basic authentication to the company network.
+*1. **General Employee Access**: Alice has a key pair for basic authentication to the company network.
 This key pair is used to access common company resources like email, internal websites, and shared drives.
 It's generated on Alice's assigned work computer and stored securely there.
-It doesn't require any special hardware or backup and recovery policies, and the key pair can be quickly reissued by the IT department if necessary.
+It doesn't require any special hardware or backup and recovery policies, and the key pair can be quickly reissued by the IT department if necessary.*

-2. **Secure Document Signing**: In her role as a manager, Alice sometimes needs to provide a digital signature for official company documents.
+*2. **Secure Document Signing**: In her role as a manager, Alice sometimes needs to provide a digital signature for official company documents.
 For this purpose, she has a second key pair that's generated and stored on a Secure Signature Creation Device (SSCD), such as a smart card or hardware security module.
 This is to ensure a higher level of security and to prevent a semantic attack (where an attacker tricks a user into signing a malicious document).
-To recover the private key or to reissue this key pair, Alice would have to go through a stringent process involving her manager and the IT department.
+To recover the private key or to reissue this key pair, Alice would have to go through a stringent process involving her manager and the IT department.*

-3. **Access to Sensitive Data**: Alice is also part of a project that involves handling sensitive data.
+*3. **Access to Sensitive Data**: Alice is also part of a project that involves handling sensitive data.
 To access this data, she uses a third key pair that's tied to specific policies and roles.
 The registration process for this key pair is more rigorous and might involve in-person verification.
-The private key is backed up and archived securely by the IT department, and there's a detailed policy for recovering it in case Alice loses access to it.
+The private key is backed up and archived securely by the IT department, and there's a detailed policy for recovering it in case Alice loses access to it.**

 ## Procedures after Key Expiration